ishtartec/CDF-Workshop/README.md

 - As you type messages in the producer window they should appear in the consumer window.

+Make sure all the messages are consumed from the topic before closing as we will use this topic for your integration example.

 ------------------

 # Lab 5

 ## Integrating Kafka with NiFi
-1. Creating the topic
-  - Step 1: Open an SSH connection to your EC2 Node.
-  - Step 2: Naviagte to the Kafka directory (````/usr/hdf/current/kafka-broker````), this is where Kafka is installed, we will use the utilities located in the bin directory.

-    ````
-    cd /usr/hdf/current/kafka-broker/
-    ````

-  - Step 3: Create a topic using the kafka-topics.sh script
-    ````
-    bin/kafka-topics.sh --create --bootstrap-server localhost:6667 --replication-factor 1 --partitions 1 --topic meetup_rsvp_raw

-    ````

-    NOTE: Based on how Kafka reports metrics topics with a period ('.') or underscore ('_') may collide with metric names and should be avoided.
-If they cannot be avoided, then you should only use one of them.

-  - Step 4:	Ensure the topic was created
-    ````
-    bin/kafka-topics.sh --list --bootstrap-server localhost:6667
-    ````
+Using the topic already created, meetup_rsvp_raw, we will publish from Apache NiFi.

-2. Integrating NiFi
+1. Integrating NiFi
-  - Step 1: Add a PublishKafka_1_0 processor to the canvas.
+  - Step 1: Add a PublishKafka_*_0 processor to the canvas.
-  - Step 2: Add a routing for the success relationship of the ReplaceText processor to the PublishKafka_1_0 processor added in Step 1 as shown below:
+  - Step 2: Add a routing for the success relationship of the ReplaceText processor to the PublishKafka_*_0 processor added in Step 1 as shown below:

 ****** NOTE:   maybe updating to Publish Kafka 2 record

     ![Image](https://github.com/tspannhw/CDF-Workshop/raw/master/publishkafka.png)

-  - Step 3: Configure the topic and broker for the PublishKafka_1_0 processor, where topic is meetup_rsvp_raw and broker is localhost:6667.
+  - Step 3: Configure the topic and broker for the PublishKafka_*_0 processor, where topic is meetup_rsvp_raw and broker is localhost:6667.

 3. Start the NiFi flow
 4. In a terminal window to your EC2 node and navigate to the Kafka directory and connect a consumer to the ````meetup_rsvp_raw```` topic: